Neoteroi/BlackSheep-Docs/docs/hsts.md

 accessed using HTTPS, and any attempt to access it using HTTP should be converted automatically to HTTPS.

-BlackSheep offers a middleware to configure HTTP Strict-Transport-Security response header globally.
+BlackSheep offers a middleware to configure the HTTP Strict-Transport-Security response header globally.
 This page explains how to use the built-in middleware to enforce HSTS on a web application.